amitassaraf/python-hooks/README.md

 * 🪶 Lightweight to remove the need for a lot of boilerplate code.
 * 📦 Support for different backend state-stores.
 * 🔧 Support for hooks-state scoping.
-* 🌎 Redis and Zustand plugins out of the box.
+* 🌎 Redis, Redux, and Zustand plugins out of the box.
 * 🔌 Tested mainly on CPython.

 ---